iramnaaz/hw4-svm/problems.md

 ## The MNIST dataset
 The MNIST dataset of handwritten digits is used for this assignment.
 You can read more about it [here](http://yann.lecun.com/exdb/mnist/).
 We've provided a data loader for you in `mnist.py`, but you must download the dataset for yourself.
+We've provided a data loader for you in `mnist.py`, but you must download and extract the dataset for yourself.
+Make sure you download all four files (`train-images-idx3-ubyte.gz`, `train-labels-idx1-ubyte.gz`, `t10k-images-idx3-ubyte.gz`, and `t10k-labels-idx1-ubyte.gz`).
+Instructions for extracting `.gz` files can be found for Windows and Mac [here](https://www.wikihow.com/Extract-a-Gz-File), and Unix instructions are [here](https://askubuntu.com/questions/25347/what-command-do-i-need-to-unzip-extract-a-tar-gz-file).
+Do not push these files to your github repository.
 You will need to use the data loader for some questions below.

 # Coding (1.0 point...but homework turned in without code will get a 0)
 There is only one autograded test for this assignment and that is the `test_netid.py` test.
 You will not have to write any other code to pass the tests.
 You will, however, still have coding to do for the experiments.